CCP Develops AI Weapons, Ignoring Global RisksCCP Develops AI Weapons, Ignoring Global Risks

 “If you’re willing to accept that in a tactical sense, who’s to say you won’t take it all the way up to the highest level of warfare?” he said.

-De Ridder was skeptical of prognostications about superintelligent AI that vastly exceeds humans.
-He acknowledged, though, that AI obviously exceeds humans in some regards, particularly speed.
-It can crunch mountains of data and spit out a conclusion almost immediately.
+De Ridder was skeptical of predictions about superintelligent AI that vastly exceeds human capabilities.
+However, he did acknowledge that AI exceeds humans in some regards, particularly speed; it can crunch mountains of data and spit out a conclusion almost immediately.

-De Ridder said that he and others are working on ways to restrict AI to a human-like workflow, so the individual steps of its reasoning are more transparent.
+De Ridder said that he and others are working on ways to restrict AI to a human-like workflow so that the individual steps of its reasoning are more discernible.

-But given the incredible amount of data involved, it would be impossible for the AI to explain how each piece of information factored into its reasoning without overwhelming the operator, Ma acknowledged.
+But given the incredible amount of data involved, it would be impossible for the AI to explain how each piece of information factored into its reasoning without overwhelming the operator, Ma said.

 Public Pressure